Master Class Programme

 - two x half days

-- 8 personal Resilience factors
+- survey of 8 personal Resilience factors

 - the opportunity to work on two personal examples

 - applied exercises between sessions to embed and practice the first two steps

 - follow up videos sent three months after the course to reinforce the learning

 - the opportunity to retake the personal resilience survey.
 (There is an additional fee for this.)

 This is our strongest programme for making real changes because participants practice the first two steps between sessions before progressing on to steps three and four.